Ship/Rate Track Account

 For more detailed guidance, download our Complete International Shipping Guide (PDF).

-The key element for international (versus domestic) shipping is providing the correct product details.
-We recommend describing the product in broad terms including the intended use.
-As well as specific details such as material content.
-The other element to include is the country of origin.
-This refers to where the goods were made, not from where they ship.
+The critical differentiator for international (versus domestic) shipping is providing precise product details.
+We recommend describing the product in broad terms, including intended use, as well as specific details such as material content.

 Describing Your Item(s)

-Use precise descriptions to avoid delays.
-For industry-specific items, explain details such as condition, materials, or usage.
+Use precise descriptions to avoid customs holds.
+For industry-specific items, explain details such as condition (new/used), material composition, and specific usage.

 Declaring Item Value